toss/frontend-fundamentals/en/code/examples/use-user.md

 ### ✏️ Work on Improving

-By making hooks that call server APIs consistently return a `Query` object, as shown in the following example, you can enhance the predictability of the code for your
+By making hooks that call server APIs consistently return a `Query` object, as shown in the following example, you can enhance the predictability of the code for your teammates.

 ```typescript 9,18
 import { useQuery } from '@tanstack/react-query';